BYD Battery buying guide:

 The infographic image explains the major features of the BYD home battery: 1.
 It is stackable (modular), 2.
 It is competitively priced, 3.
 It can support backup functionality and 4.
 It is compatible with most hybrid inverters.

-The BYD Battery-Box Premium is BYD’s flagship range of residential solar batteries for sale in Australia.
+The BYD Battery-Box Premium is BYD’s flagship range of home solar batteries in Australia.

 Much like other popular battery manufacturers like Sungrow, the BYD Battery-Box Premium is a “stackable” modular system that allows users to add capacity over time as and when their storage needs may change.